 Arrive in Kathmandu.
 You will be welcomed by a Great Nepal Representative at the airport and be transferred to your hotel.
 You will have a brief explanation about the travel itinerary.
 Stay overnight at Hotel in Kathmandu.

 The next day you will again follow the same routine and start walking towards Kothe approx 5 hours, by passing the Osila Kharka (4060m/13320ft) and Gondishung (4180m/13720ft) you will reach at Kothe.
-Overnight stay at Local guest house.
+Stay overnight at Local guest house.

-After breakfast, early in the morning you will again start trekking towards Tangnak (4358m/14297ft), approx 4 hours to reach Tangnang.
-While trekking towards Kothe you will enjoy the breathtaking view of Southface of Mera Peak throughout the day.
-Overnight stay at Local guest house.
+After breakfast, early in the morning you will again start trekking towards Tangnak (4358m/14297ft), approximately 4 hours to reach Tangnang.
+While trekking towards Kothe you will enjoy the breathtaking view of South face of Mera Peak throughout the day.
+Stay overnight at Local guest house.

 On the pleasant morning, after your breakfast you will again start to trek towards Kahare (5045m/16551ft) approx 4 hours.
-Overnight stay at Local guest house.
+Stay overnight at Local guest house.

 After completing a day of rest and acclimatization, the next day you will be trekking to the High Camp.
 You have to ascend for 5 hours and reach at High camp (5,415m/17765ft) and set up the high camp and make preparation for the next day to get to the summit.
 Normally, the camp will be covered with snow from Nov - April.
 Again the view from the pass is spectacular.
 You will reach the High Camp.
-Overnight stay at Tented camp.
+Stay overnight at Tented camp

 After exploring everything again you have to return from Mera Peak Base Camp to Lukla via Khare, Kote and Thuli Kharka.
 The beauty and amazing view that you will get to know in Meera Peak Base Camp is marvelous and you will remember it throughout your entire life.
 On the Fourteen day, you will trek back to Lukla where you can enjoy the farewell dinner with our team.
 Celebrate the happiness for being successful in fulfilling the dream to kiss the Summit of Mera Peak.
 Though you will have a painful body, the fresh memories of Mera Peak will heal them quickly.
 Overnight stay at Local guest house.